 Committee Comments

-In Graham v.
-Connor, 490 U.S. 386, 393 (1989), the Supreme Court held that a “reasonableness” standard, derived from the Fourth Amendment, applied in cases involving the use of force in making an arrest or an investigatory stop or other seizure.
-Id. at 393.
+“Determining whether the force used to effect a particular seizure is ‘reasonable under the Fourth Amendment requires a careful balancing of ‘the nature and quality of the intrusion on the individual’s Fourth Amendment interests’ against the countervailing governmental interests at stake.”
+Graham v.
+Connor, 490 U.S. 386, 396-397 (1989); see also Tennessee v.
+Garner, 457 U.S. 1, 8-9 (1985) (the question is “whether the totality of the circumstances justifie[s] a particular sort of…seizure.”).
 See also Jackson v.
 Stair, 944 F.3d 704, 710 (8th Cir.
 2019) (When an excessive force claim is made against a law enforcement officer related to conduct involving an arrest, “the conduct should be analyzed under an objective reasonableness standard.”); Andrews v.
 Neer, 253 F.3d 1052, 1060 (8th Cir.
 2001) (same).
 Relevant considerations include the severity of the crime at issue, whether the person posed an immediate safety threat, and whether the person was actively resisting arrest or attempting to flee.
 Jackson, 944 F.3d at 710.
 The relevant facts should be judged from the perspective of a reasonable officer on the scene and not with 20/20 hindsight vision.
 Id.
 While the degree of injury suffered “is certainly relevant in so far as it tends to show the amount and type of force used,” a de minimis injury does not foreclose an excessive force claim brought under the Fourth Amendment.
 Chambers v.
 Pennycook, 641 F.3d 898, 906 (8th Cir.
 2011).

 In Tennessee v.
 Garner, the Court held “[w]here the suspect poses no immediate threat to the officer and no threat to others, the harm resulting from failing to apprehend him does not justify the use of deadly force to do so … Where the officer has probable cause to believe that the suspect poses a threat of serious physical harm, either to the officer or to others, it is not constitutionally unreasonable to prevent escape by using deadly force.
 Thus, if the suspect threatens the officer with a weapon or there is probable cause to believe that he has committed a crime involving the infliction or threatened infliction of serious physical harm, deadly force may be used if necessary to prevent escape, and if, where feasible, some warning has been given.”
 Tennessee v.
 Garner, 471 U.S. 1, 11-12 (1985); see also Scott v.
 Harris, 550 U.S. 372, 382, 385-86 (2007) (high speed chase that resulted in the suspect being rendered a quadriplegic was found reasonable and officer was entitled to summary judgment); Raines v.
 Counseling Assocs., Inc., 883 F.3d 1071, 1074 (8th Cir.
 2018) (district court’s denial of summary judgment on the issue of qualified immunity was not a final decision where question of fact existed as to whether suspect aggressively advanced on officers before being shot 21 times; appeal dismissed).